gugucharm/MyContactsApp/README.md

 ### Starting the backend
 - If you have your pgAdmin running, open MyContactsApp.sln in visual studio
 - Go to MyContactsApp.API/appsettings.json
-- Add th following code to your appsettings:
+- Add the following code to your appsettings:
 ```
 "ConnectionStrings": {
   "DefaultConnection": "YourConnectionString"